ofekyem/Facebook-Project/Bloom-Filter And TCP-Server/README.md

 ### Use the Docker to run
 There is also an option to run it with Docker:
-- enter the terminal in the folder of this repo (or in vscode terminal).
+- enter the terminal in this folder (Bloom-Filter and TCP-Server) that is on this repo (or in vscode terminal).
 - run the following commands:
 - sudo docker build -t ex4 .
 - sudo docker run -it -p 5555:5555 ex4